CamFreshwater/synchSalmon/README.md

 # synchSalmon
-*Analyses to explore drivers and consequences of aggregate variability and synchrony*
+*Analyses to explore drivers and consequences of component variability and synchrony using a combination of retrospective analyses and closed-loop simulations*

 *Authors: C. Freshwater*